Academic Satisfactory Progress

 Registration Abuse

-To help conserve University resources and ensure the registration system is available to all, students are locked out of Web Registration after a specific number of excessive transactions are made per day.
+To help conserve University resources and ensure the registration system is available to all, students are locked out of Web Registration after a specific number of excessive submission attempts and/or transactions are made per day.
 This threshold is sufficient for students’ regular use and should not interfere with typical use.
 The use of robots and other automated tools to submit registration requests is expressly forbidden.

 System Abuse